mrakgr/Trading-Journal/journal_2025.md

 Intro To The Hopfield Dictionary CFR Playlist

 Nice.
 This is the first video that I posted on my channel in nearly a year.
 I had some unlisted ones while I was working with Tao Ceti, but they're not worth publishing.

+Let me take a break here and I'll start working on the plan.